roadsidemultimedia/Docs/configure/global-options.md

 #### Select Font ####

 The Select font dropdown menu allows you to choose from many popular web fonts.
-The whole Google web fonts library can be included by installing our [Google Web fonts plugin](http://www.pagelines.com/store/plugins/pagelines-googlefonts/), available from the **Store** tab in the DMS toolbar.

 #### Base Font Size ####